 A recipe with sweet potatoes and dates is a match made in heaven.

-I used to love brownies, but the amount of butter and sugar in most brownies is insane.
 These delicious sweet potato brownies with a subtle vanilla flavor are divine!

 Just a little warning in advance, this is not something you‘ll want to share because these are the most tastiest, sweetest, softest chocolate brownies you’ve ever tasted!
 Sharing is not an option.